 Preferred Alternative 3 and its sub-alternatives would increase the minimum size limit of the FLK/EFL stock for both the recreational and commercial sectors.
-As shown in Table 4.8.9, all of the Preferred Alternative 3 sub-alternatives would result in relatively small changes in expected CS compared to Alternative 1 (No Action; 12 inches FL); however, some subalternatives are expected to result in positive economic effects while others are expected to result in negative economic effects.
-Ranked from least to greatest, in terms of expected CS, the subalternatives of Preferred Alternative 3 are Sub-alternative 3b (15 inches FL), Alternative 1 (No Action; 12 inches FL), Sub-alternative 3a (14 inches FL), the first year of implementation for Sub-alternative 3e (14 inches/16 inches FL), Preferred Sub-alternative 3c (16 inches FL), and Sub-alternative 3d (17 inches FL).
-It is important to note, however, that the small differences in landings projections and expected CS among these sub-alternatives are the result of heterogeneous daily catch rates across months as well as the logic used in the recreational decision tool to simulate a quota closure (Appendix L).
-Overall the expected direct short term economic effects of these sub-alternatives would be approximately equivalent.
+As shown in Table 4.8.9, all of the Preferred Alternative 3 sub-alternatives would result in relatively small changes in expected CS compared to Alternative 1 (No Action; 12 inches FL); however, some sub-alternatives are expected to result in positive economic effects while others are expected to result in negative economic effects.
+Ranked from least to greatest, in terms of expected CS, the sub-alternatives of Preferred Alternative 3 are Sub-alternative 3b (15 inches FL), Alternative 1 (No Action; 12 inches FL), Sub-alternative 3a (14 inches FL), the first year of implementation for Sub-alternative 3e (14 inches/16 inches FL), Preferred Sub-alternative 3c (16 inches FL), and Sub-alternative 3d (17 inches FL).
+It is important to note, however, that the small differences in landings projections and expected CS among these sub-alternatives are the result of heterogeneous daily catch rates across months as well as the logic used in the recreational decision tool to simulate a quota closure (Appendix L)13.
+Overall the expected direct short-term economic effects of these sub-alternatives would be approximately equivalent, because a quota closure is expected to occur under all of them.
 In the medium to long term, as the FLK/EFL stock ACL increases, each incremental increase in the minimum size limit would be successively more likely to constrain landings below the ACL and reduce CS relative to the status quo.